-Northern Utilities-Other-On September 12, 2014, Northern Utilities purchased a property for its new Maine Gas Distribution Operations Center (DOC).
-The new property includes an existing building and is located at 400 Riverside Industrial Parkway in Portland, Maine.
-In addition, on September 19, 2014, Northern Utilities sold its existing DOC facility located at 1075 Forest Avenue in Portland, Maine.
-The MPUC approved the sale of Northern Utilities' existing DOC facility.
-The approval to sell was contingent upon completion of the acquisition of the new DOC property.
+Northern Utilities-Other-In the fourth quarter of 2015, Northern Utilities completed the transition into a new Distribution Operations Center (DOC) for its operations in Portland, Maine.
+The new property includes an existing building and is located at 376 Riverside Industrial Parkway in Portland, Maine.
+On September 19, 2014, Northern Utilities sold its existing DOC facility located at 1075 Forest Avenue in Portland, Maine.
+While the new DOC facility was being renovated, Northern Utilities leased back its existing DOC facility from the new owner.
 The new DOC facility was needed due to space limitations at the existing DOC.
-In recent years the Company's gas expansion initiative and the work associated with it resulted in staff, company vehicles, and material storage additions to a facility that could not adequately handle these additions.
-The new DOC facility is currently undergoing renovations and the Company plans to occupy the new DOC in 2015.
-Until the Company moves into the new DOC facility, it is leasing its previous DOC facility from the new owner under a lease that can be cancelled by the Company with a 30 day notice at any time.
+In recent years Northern Utilities' gas expansion initiative and the work associated with it resulted in staff, company vehicles, and material storage additions to a facility that could not adequately handle these additions.
+Northern Utilities recognized a net gain on sale of the Forest Avenue property of \$0.9 million in the fourth quarter of 2015.

-Fitchburg-Electric Operations-On November 24, 2014, Fitchburg submitted its annual reconciliation of costs and revenues for transition and transmission under its restructuring plan.
-The filing also includes the reconciliation of costs and revenues for a number of other surcharges and cost factors which are subject to review and approval by the MDPU.
-All of the rates were approved effective January 1, 2015 for billing purposes, subject to reconciliation pending investigation by the MDPU.
-This matter remains pending.
+Fitchburg-Electric Operations-On November 24, 2014, Fitchburg submitted its 2014 annual reconciliation of costs and revenues for transition and transmission under its restructuring plan, including the reconciliation of costs and revenues for a number of other surcharges and cost factors, for review and approval by the MDPU.
+All of the rates were approved, subject to investigation and reconciliation, effective January 1, 2015 for billing purposes, and given final approval by the MDPU on June 16, 2015.